AlvaroRaul7/fastapi-MlOps/README.md

 <img width="675" alt="image" src="https://user-images.githubusercontent.com/39871126/195152688-dae361cd-a87f-4757-beb9-2899c3a32db9.png">

 Ideally, you can set the iam accounts that can access this api using Google Cloud Run UI or using Terraform.
+This approach doesn't add any latency to the customer because it uses built-in IAM roles and permissions from Google Cloud.

 ## Terraform